spectrocloud/librarium/docs/docs-content/automation/palette-sdk/list-clusters-sdk.md

 2. From the left **Main Menu**, click **Clusters**.

-3. Verify that the clusters printed by the `list-clusters.go` application are also visible in the Palette UI.
+3. Verify that the clusters printed by the Go client application are also visible in the Palette UI.